 Deluxe resorts are the best Disney has to offer – the rooms are larger, with thick luxurious carpet.
 Lots of little things are added: USB charge ports embedded in the desk, comfortable chairs, additional storage space, better views, etc. Deluxe resorts also have upscale restaurants with wider varieties of food, multiple pools, and other resort amenities such as tennis, fishing, boat rental, and so forth.

-Everyone who stays at a Disney resort (regardless of category) gets some basic privileges:
+Everyone who stays at a Disney resort (regardless of category) gets certain benefits: